H-4 Dependents

 An H-1B employee’s spouse and children (under age 21) are normally eligible for H-4 dependent status.

-There are two ways to obtain H-4 status:
+There are various ways to obtain H-4 status:

-2. If the dependents are outside the U.S., the Forms I-539 and I-539A are not required.
-After the H-1B petition has been approved, dependents may apply for H-4 visas at a U.S. consulate.
-In addition to the items mentioned on the Travel page, dependents should present a marriage certificate (spouse) or birth certificate (children).
+- If the dependents are not in the U.S., the Forms I-539 and I-539A (and related filing fees) are not required.
+After the H-1B petition has been approved, dependents may apply for H-4 visas at a U.S. consulate using the primary H-1B applicant's I-797 Approval Notice.
+In addition to the items mentioned on the Travel page, dependents must present a marriage certificate (spouse), birth certificate (children), or other proof of relationship to the H-1B visa holder.

 H-4 Employment and Study

-H-4 visa holders are allowed to attend school/university.
+H-4 visa holders are allowed to attend school/university on a part-time or full-time basis.
 In most cases, persons with H-4 status may not be employed in the U.S., except for certain H-4 spouses as explained here:

 Limited H-4 Employment Eligibility

-On February 24, 2015, USCIS announced that it will extend eligibility for employment authorization to certain H-4 dependent spouses.
-Effective May 26, 2015, spouses in H-4 status (but not dependent children) will become eligible for an Employment Authorization Document (EAD) when the primary H-1B spouse either:
+Spouses in H-4 status (but not dependent children) may be eligible for an Employment Authorization Document (EAD) when the primary H-1B spouse either:

 How to Apply